EffectConnect/MarketplacesPluginPS/README.md

 | Prestashop 8.1     | PHP 7.4 - 8.2   |
 | Prestashop 8.1.4+  | PHP 8.0 - 8.2   |
 | Prestashop 9       | PHP 8.1 - 8.4   |

+Prestashop 1.7 is no longer actively supported.
+The last version can be found in the read-only repository of the [EffectConnect Marketplaces - Prestashop 1.7 plugin](https://github.com/EffectConnect/MarketplacesPluginPS17 "EffectConnect Marketplaces - Prestashop 1.7 plugin").

 You can check your default PHP version by running `php -v` in your SSH console.
 If the default version does not match the table above, ask your server administrator how to run commands in another PHP version.